23 April 2020

 Businesses that fall within the CCPA's scope must amend their Privacy Policies to include certain information, and must update this information once per year.

 The CCPA also requires the business to provide a conspicuous link reading "Do Not Sell My Personal Information," which leads to a page where the consumer can notify the business that they do not wish them to sell their personal information.
+A toll-free phone number must also be provided by some businesses.

 Violating either act can lead to fines and could be disastrous for any business.
 However, there are differences concerning who can bring an action, and what the maximum penalty is under each act.